-Time is on your side this weekend as daylight saving sunsets
+Time Is On Your Side This Weekend As Daylight Saving Sunsets

-WASHINGTON (AP) — Time's on your side this weekend when daylight saving sunsets.
+WASHINGTON (AP) — Au revoir to daylight saving time, but not goodbye.

-Most of the United States bids adieu at 2 a.m. local time Sunday, when standard time returns, bringing an extra hour of sleep for one night.
+At 2 a.m. local time Sunday, standard time returns across most of the United States, accompanied by the welcome one-night extra hour of sleep.

-With the shift, it'll be lighter earlier in the morning and darker earlier in the evening.
+With the time shift, it'll be lighter earlier in the morning and darker earlier in the evening.

-Hawaii, American Samoa, Guam, Puerto Rico, the U.S. Virgin Islands and most of Arizona don't observe daylight saving time, so no need to change.
+Hawaii, American Samoa, Guam, Puerto Rico, the U.S. Virgin Islands and most of Arizona don't observe daylight saving time.
+No need to change clocks in those places.

 Daylight saving time returns at 2 a.m. local time on Sunday, March 8.